twolfson/twolfson.com/articles/parallel-visual-testing.md

 **Pros:**

-- Fast and requires maintaining only 1 test suite
+- Requires maintaining only 1 test suite

 **Cons:**

 - Potentially lose testing accuracy due to some state only being preserved in JS
 - Requires main test suite to be run to generate new HTML so we have a new series problem (i.e. tests could take even longer)
-- Cannot easily iterate on tests as its not a live server
+- Cannot easily iterate on tests as it's not a live server

 # Mock mode
 Create a development-only endpoint which sets a flag on the session to load mock data instead of database data (e.g. `/_dev/setup`).
-In each normal endpoint, use a conditional to load data from fixtures instead of database.
+In each normal endpoint, use conditional logic to load data from fixtures instead of database.

 **Pros:**

 - Easy to maintain (i.e. write loader once, controller logic stays same, can reuse existing test fixtures)
-- Can debug tests easily
+- Easy to debug (e.g. enable mock mode in browser, go to normal endpoint)

 **Cons:**

-- Requires diligence during initial setup (e.g. make sure that mock data can never be used in production)
+- Requires security diligence during initial setup (e.g. make sure that mock data can never be used in production)

 # Results
 We chose "Mock mode" and have been using it for the past month.
 It's been easy to debug and flexible (e.g. can switch between fixtures via query parameters).